sudhamsugurijala/Facial-Reconstruction/README.md

 ### Repository Configuration

 * The **server directory** contains a simple **flask server** which is used for hosting the generator model.
+* NOTE #1: Download the "shape_predictor_68_face_landmarks.dat" file (available online) to the "server" folder for the morph feature to work.
+* NOTE #2: The server needs a "generator model" (about 800 Mb) for the reconstruction feature to work (more about this in the "Acknowledgements" section below).
 * Every other directory belongs to the app (User Interface) developed in **Android Studio (Java)**.

 ### Results